microsoft/winget-cli/doc/windows-package-manager-v1-roadmap.md

 ## Windows Package Manager Roadmap / Timeline

-Ultimately, we're aiming for Windows Package Manager v1.0 to be released in Spring (March-May) 2021:
+Ultimately, we're aiming for Windows Package Manager v1.0 to be released in March-May 2021:

 | Release or Milestone end date | Release or Milestone | Key Features |
 | --- | --- | --- |